Load and run python and use packages

 Note

-Unless otherwise said, we recommend using Python 3.11.x in this course at HPC2N, UPPMAX, and LUNARC.
-We will us Python 3.10.4 at NSC, unless otherwise said.
+Unless otherwise said, we recommend using Python 3.11.x in this course at HPC2N, UPPMAX, LUNARC, and NSC.
+We will us Python 3.10.4 at NSC for a small number of examples, since more packages are installed for that.

 Load a Python module